Yoakum Heritage Museum

 In addition to ongoing exhibits, the Museum hosts several special exhibits throughtout the year including a spring exhibit, such as "Tea Party"or "Quilt Display", Tom Tom Display, Rail Days Display and Christmas Tree Forest.

-The regular museum hours are Tuesday, Thursday and Friday from 1-4 pm and Sunday from 2-4 pm.
+The regular museum hours are Sunday, Tuesday, and Thursday from 1 pm - 4 pm and Friday from 10 am - 4 pm.